fResult/Just-Systems-Design/exercises/06_design-facebook-news-feed/README.md

 ~1 billion news feeds
 ~10 KB * 1000 * 1000^3 = 10 PB = 1000 * 10 TB
 ```

-To distribute the news feeds roughly evenly, we can shard based on the user id.

-When a *GetNewsFeed* request comes in, it gets load balanced to the right news feed machine, which returns it by reading on local disk.\
-If the news feed doesn't exist locally, we then go to the source of truth (the main database, but going through the proxy ranking service) to gather the relevant posts.\
-This will lead to increased latency but shouldn't happen frequently.

 ### 7. Wiring Updates Into Feed Creation